golang/example/gotypes/go-types.md

 the AST---neither of which is possible for objects loaded from compiler export data---it is not possible to ascertain that `x` was declared as part of `T`.
-The type checker computes the exact same data structures given this input:
+The type checker builds the exact same data structures given this input:

 	type T U